openmarmot/al2-xrdp/README.md

 At the time of this writing when you search xRDP there is no site that has all of these commands on one page.
 Due to the difficulty I had getting this working, and all the incorrect information I found as part of this search, I thought it would be good to share this solution with the world.

 As of this writing Amazon does not have a GUI package released for the AL2 successor : Amazon Linux 2023.
+For this problem a pure Amazon solution would be AWS AppStream or AWS Workspaces